The Science Party space policy is to:

 - Creating partnerships with Australian and international government stakeholders such as NASA, CSA, ESA and JAXA;

-- Providing structure for further research into space and space-based technologies; and
+- Facilitating further research into space and space-based technologies;

-- Developing space policy and legal refinements and initiatives to support the goals of the agency.
+- Developing space policy and legal refinements and initiatives to support the goals of the agency and international partner organisations;

-Space provides exciting opportunities for advancing humanity.
-Technological development occurring in space research and related fields has already provided us with new technology in the fields of communication, transportation, energy, physics and biology.
+1.2.
+Discussion: Space provides exciting opportunities for advancing humanity.
+Technological development in space research and related fields has provided new technology in communication, transportation, energy, physics and biology.
 Some of these technologies are used regularly by people all over the world.

-As an associate member of ESA, Australia would benefit economically (Canada receives an equal return or greater for every dollar they contribute to ESA).
-This is in addition to contracts and projects from other space agencies like NASA, and those in our region.
-The Japanese Space Exploration Agency (JAXA) in particular, presents outstanding growth and innovation opportunities for Australia.
+Australia needs to move from a Letter of Intent and formally commit to becoming an associate member of the ESA, in order to unlock the benefits of associate membership.
+Canada, for instance, is an associate member and receives an equal return or greater for every dollar they contribute to the ESA, in part due to preferential access to contracts relating to their work in this field.
+This is in addition to contracts and projects from other space agencies, like NASA, and those in our region.
+The Japanese Space Exploration Agency (JAXA) in particular presents outstanding growth and innovation opportunities for Australia.

-The Science Party believes that Australia has the potential to be not only a user of space and associated technologies, but also a hub of space investment and technological development.
-Australia provides an opportunity for a number of niche markets to develop and contribute to the international space industry.
+Australia has the potential to be not only a user of space technologies, but a hub of space investment and technological development.
+Australia provides an opportunity for niche markets to be developed and contribute to the international space industry.

 2. Incentivise Australian space infrastructure

-The Science Party believes that the conditions for the development of an Australian infrastructure, such as a Spaceport, are ideal due to recent technological developments in the space industry.
-Reusable launch vehicles, nanosatellites and emerging research and commercialisation in the space industry would benefit greatly from Australia’s unique location and contribution.
+2.2.
+Discussion: Due to recent technological developments in the space industry, the conditions are ideal for the development of Australian space infrastructure, such as a Spaceport.
+Reusable launch vehicles, nanosatellites and other emerging research show that commercialisation in the space industry would benefit greatly from Australia's unique location and contribution.

-Currently our nation spends billions of dollars on space goods and services.
-We are paying full price, as a retail customer.
-By entering the space supply chain, we can move to a wholesale exchange of products and services, which will benefit the economy and employment.
-Australia currently has no mechanism to maximise the commercial return from our industry research and we lack a sufficiently coordinated and concentrated effort to build a viable space industry.
-Science Party policy is to investigate the commercial, environmental and defence feasibility of the construction (or reactivation) and operation of space launch facilities on Australian territory.
+Currently our nation spends billions of dollars on space goods and services—we pay full price, as a retail customer.
+By entering the space supply chain, we can move to a wholesale exchange of products and services, benefiting the economy and employment.
+Australia currently has no mechanism to maximise the commercial return from our industry research and we lack a sufficiently funded agency to build a viable space industry.
+Investigating the commercial, environmental and defence feasibility of the construction (or reactivation) and operation of space launch facilities on Australian territory should be a priority.

 3. Define a strategy

-One of the first activities of the newly established Australian Space Agency will be to undertake a Space Innovation and Growth Strategy Study.
+One of the first activities of ASTRA will be to undertake a Space Innovation and Growth Strategy Study.
 This study would be a joint Australian government-industry initiative to define a clear 20-year vision and strategy for the future growth of the Australian space industry.

 - Establish a target for Australia to capture three per cent of the global space market within 10 years;